Edddush/100-days-of-code/log.md

     section Blind 75
       D010: 7: Binary Tree, HashMap, Linked List, Prefix Sum
       D011: 9: Binary Tree, Two Pointers
+      D012: 6: Binary Tree, Two Pointers, Linked List, 2-D Arrays
 ```
 > [!IMPORTANT]
 > All solutions from this log are my own.
 > I am keeping track of my progress as I go through the challenge.
 > I hope to see constant improvements on performance, algorithms, and data structures choices.
+> Mostly keeping track of the LC questions but I solve on multiple platforms, unfortunately these are not as standardized

 ## Day 1
 Public accountability and date on [X](https://x.com/Edddushi/status/1799998093464838351)